MeyarAeini/Boggle-Game/Readme.md

 - **Dynamic 4×4 Board**: Real-time generation and display of the optimized Boggle board.
 - **Word Input & Validation**: Users can enter words, and the system validates them against the dictionary.
 - **Scoring System**: Automatic score calculation based on word length and predefined point values.
-- **Leaderboard**: Tracks and displays high scores for competitive play.

 ## Services & Architecture
 The application is built with TypeScript and follows a modular architecture.
 Key services include: